 From the Colorado Springs Area: Take U.S. 24 west to Woodland Park.
 At Woodland Park, go north on CO-67 toward Westcreek and Deckers.
 At Deckers, 67 becomes Highway 126/Deckers Road.
 Continue on 126 (its name changes to Platte River Road and then Pine Valley Road) toward Buffalo Creek and Pine.
 It is about 42 miles from Woodland Park to Pine, but it could take an hour or more in the dark on race morning.
 At the far end (not really very far!) of historic downtown Pine Grove, the North Fork Fire Station is on your left at 6th St. Park here or go on about another quarter mile to Crystal Lake Road to see if parking is still available within the park.
 You will be directed to turn left into the park or to turn around and go back to park at the Fire Station.
 It is about a mile into the park on Crystal Lake Road.

 The County limits our use of the parking lots in Pine Valley Ranch Park, as the park is open for other users all day.
 So many of our cars will have to park remotely.
 The first 60 arriving cars will be directed into the park.
 All remaining cars will be directed to park at the North Fork Fire Station in Pine, about 1-1/4 miles from the start/finish.
 Carpooling is encouraged to help us get as many runners into the park as possible.
-Someone will be directing you to parking from the intersection of Pine Valley Road/126 and Crystal Lake Road, either into the park or to the Fire Station about a quarter mile from Crystal Lake Road.
+Someone will be directing you to parking from the intersection of Pine Valley Road/126 and Crystal Lake Road, either into the park or to the Fire Station just down the road.

-If you have a crew that will be dropping you off and then leaving the park right after the start, let the parking staff know that and you will be directed into the park.
-Your crew must then leave immediately after the start, as the ranger counts parked cars shortly after the start.
-By late morning as runners begin to finish and leave the park, there will be no limitation on parking and crews can return to the park.
+If you are a volunteer, a 50 Mile early starter or have a crew that will be dropping you off and then leaving the park right after the start, let the parking staff know that and you will be directed into the park.
+Your crew must then leave after the start, as the ranger counts parked cars shortly after the start.
+By late morning as faster 50K runners and other early park users begin to leave the park, there will be no limitation on parking and crews can return to the park.

 Shuttle Bus from Fire Station